-1.2 The J-MADeM library
+3 The J-MADeM library

-J-MADeM [10] is a full-fledge AgentSpeak(L) [17] library that implements the Multi-modal Agent Decision Making (MADeM) [9] model in Jason [1], the well known extended java based interpreter for this agent oriented programming language.
+J-MADeM [11] is a full-fledge AgentSpeak(L) [18] library that implements the Multimodal Agent Decision Making (MADeM) [10] model in Jason [4], the well known extended java based interpreter for this agent oriented programming language.
 The MADeM model provides agents with a general mechanism to make socially acceptable decisions.
 In this kind of decisions, the members of an organization are required to express their preferences with regard to the different solutions for a specific decision problem.
-The whole model is based on the MARA (Multi-Agent Resource Allocation) theory [2], therefore, it represents each one of these solutions as a set of resource allocations.
+The whole model is based on the MARA (Multi-Agent Resource Allocation) theory [5], therefore, it represents each one of these solutions as a set of resource allocations.
 MADeM can consider both tasks and objects as plausible resources to be allocated, which it generalizes under the term task-slots.
 MADeM uses first-sealed one-round auctions as the allocation procedure and a multi-criteria winner determination problem to merge the different preferences being collected according to the kind of agent or society simulated.

 The J-MADeM library provides an agent architecture that Jason agents can use to carry out their own MADeM decisions; an ontology to express MADeM data as beliefs and rules; and a plan library to execute MADeM processes.
-The agent architecture jmadem.MADeMAgArch, implements in Java a set of actions (Table 1.1)

-performing the basic operations of the model.
-As usual in Jason, actions are prefixed by the name of the library, e.g., to set the welfare of the society as a nash equilibrium, the action jmadem.set\welfare(nash) is executed in a plan.
+The agent architecture jmadem.MADeMAgArch, implements in Java a set of actions (See table 1) performing the basic operations of the model.
+As usual in Jason, actions are prefixed by the name of the library, e.g. to set the welfare of the society as a nash equilibrium, the action jmadem.set_welfare(nash) is executed in a plan.
 Other MADeM parameters are defined in the same way.

 Although this Java based actions are often more efficient than the AgentSpeak(L) plans and rules, they hide information to the agents.
-For instance, the action construct\allocations/4 basically computes the cartesian product of the slots domains, so that some kind of filtering at the Java level is required to obtain "legal" allocations; but the agents do not know what a "legal" allocation is, to the detriment of the agent metaphor, e.g., they can not reason about legal allocations, nor communicate about them.
+For instance, consider that the action construct_allocations/4 basically computes the cartesian product of the slots domains, so that some kind of filtering at the Java level is required to obtain "legal" allocations; but the agents do not know what a "legal" allocation is, to the detriment of the agent metaphor, e.g., they can not reason about legal allocations, nor communicate about them.